 Net worth: $1.3 billion

 The Wilf family business is Garden Homes, a nationwide leader in retail, commercial, and private residential development.
-Zygi began work as an attorney before joining the family business and becoming head of one of the company’s affiliates, Garden Commercial Properties.
+Zygi began working as an attorney before joining the family business and becoming head of one of its affiliates, Garden Commercial Properties.

-The Wilfs’ companies own more than 100 shopping centers and 90,000 apartment units around the country, as the Vikings are just another piece of their impressive portfolio.
+The Wilfs’ companies own more than 100 shopping centers and 90,000 apartment units around the country.
+They have an impressive portfolio, with the Vikings being the crown jewel.

 Net worth: $1.3 billion